Catheter ablation is a procedure to restore the heart’s incorrect electrical signals which cause an abnormal heart

 How is the procedure performed?

 The ablation procedure is performed by a heart rhythm specialist called an electrophysiologist (EP).
 An EP is a cardiologist (heart doctor) who has had specialized training in diagnosing and treating heart arrhythmias.
-Your primary care physician or cardiologist can refer you to an EP, or you can search for an EP in your area using the button below.
+Your primary care physician or cardiologist can refer you to an EP, or you can search for an EP in your area using the button on the right.

 During the procedure, a thin tube called a catheter is placed through a small incision in a patient's leg where it is then weaved up through a leg artery to the heart.
 Aided by 3-D imaging technology, an EP uses a catheter to produce a small scar on a specific part of the heart tissue.
 The procedure is done by either radiofrequency or cryoablation.

 There are two phases during a radiofrequency ablation: mapping and ablation.